Permutation tests using arbitrary permutation distributions: Introduction

 The p-value $P$ computed in~\eqref{eqn:pvalue_Sn} requires computing $T(X_\sigma)$ for every $\sigma\in\Scal_n$.
-We may be interested in reducing the computational cost of this procedure, since computing $T(X_\sigma)$ for $|\Scal_n|=n!$ many permutation may be computationally prohibitive for even moderately large $n$---can we instead compute $T(X_\sigma)$ for only a subset of all possible permutations, chosen either deterministically or randomly?
-We might also be interested in reducing the set of permutations $\sigma$ for other reasons, for instance, if we believe that certain types of permutations are more informative for distinguishing between the null and alternative hypothesis.
+One may naturally be interested in reducing the computational cost of this procedure, since computing $T(X_\sigma)$ for $|\Scal_n|=n!$ many permutation may be computationally prohibitive for even moderately large $n$.
+As is well known, we can obtain valid p-values by \textit{uniformly} randomly sampling permutations from $\Scal_n$ and computing

-In this section, we cover some well known (and some not so well known) results about the validity of variants of the permutation test when using subgroups and other subsets of the entire permutation group.
-Of particular interest is a simple example of the failure of the naive permutation test when using a non-subgroup, and a simple fix.
-The intuitions developed below will be helpful later in the paper, but readers who are familiar with these facts may directly jump to Section~\ref{sec:main} where we present a handful of results that generalize all the results stated in this section.